tmip-emat/tmip-emat/docs/source/emat.scope/scope.file.rst

 The **inputs:** section contains the scoped inputs including uncertainties, levers, and constants that are to be set in the core model.
 Depending on the input types, there are slightly different parameters to be set.
+Below we outline some of the more common uses cases.
 For a full set of input options, see the :ref:`Parameters <input_parameters>` documentation.

-All inputs are defined by a string name and **ptype:** set where the name is a string value and the parameter is either *uncertainty*, *lever*, or *constant*.
+All inputs regardless of type share a common base set of settings:

+**name**
+    The name of a parameter is a string with a unique value not shared by any other model input or output.
+It is not required but it is generally advisable for parameter names to be a valid Python identifier (i.e. no spaces, starts with a letter or underscore, contains only letters, numbers, and underscores.)

+**ptype**
+    The ptype is one of *uncertainty*, *lever*, or *constant*, and describes what kind of controls and tools might be used in exploratory modeling.

+**dtype**
+    The dtype is one of *float*, *integer*, *bool* (for True/False values), or *cat* (for discrete categorical values).

+**default**
+    A default value for the parameter.
+The default value is not needed for many exploratory modeling applications, but it is useful when TMIP-EMAT is used for sensitivity testing and similar applications, or to illustrate a "reference" default scenario if that is desired.

+**min, max**
+    A lower and upper bound for the parameter.
+This is not applicable for constants.

+**dist**
+    By default, uncertainties and policy levers are evaluated using a uniform distribution between the lower and upper bounds, as is typical for exploratory modeling under deep uncertainty.
+However, if a modeler wished to include a non-uniform distribution, that can be given here as a sub-dictionary, giving the name of the desired distribution (e.g. triangular, pert) as well as any required shape parameters.
+See below for examples.

+**desc**
+    A brief description of the parameter can be provided.
+The description is not used in mathematical modeling, but it can be accessed to provide context in certain visualizations (e.g. as a tooltip).

+**corr**
+    If modeling well-characterized uncertainties, it is possible that some correlation across uncertainties is desired.
+This correlation can be asserted in the scope, and random draws with approximately this level of correlation can be generated.

 Uncertainties
 #############